wp-plugins/awesome-filterable-portfolio/readme.txt

 == Upgrade Notice ==

-Be sure to update the plugin once an update is available
+Be sure to update the plugin once an update is available.
+In case you had any issue after updating to version 1.6 or later, please deactivate the plugin and reactivate it since there was some changes made to the core code of the plugin.
+Thanks!